Inside Assassin's Creed Valhalla: Wrath of the Druids' new in-game economy

 For the loot, we decided to go with a dynamic solution as well.
 For instance, you will always find the ingots corresponding to your current progression to continue your weapons upgrade.

-Playing Wrath of the Druids, I was reminded about how the Vinland area of Assassin’s Creed: Valhalla had its own self-contained economy that fueled a very different game experience---did any lessons from developing that zone transfer over to the DLC?
+Playing Wrath of the Druids, I was reminded about how the Vinland area of Assassin’s Creed: Valhalla had its own self-contained economy that fueled a very different game experience -- did any lessons from developing that zone transfer over to the DLC?

 Totally agree with you, Vinland is a very unique experience.
 It was designed by Singapore team (kudos to them) to bring a breath of fresh air in this massive game that is Valhalla and it works beautifully.
 To explore Vinland as Eivor, players experience a temporary reboot of the gear, and a specific economy.